cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 #### Middle Range -- SR

-Here advanced sensors, positioning and strategy come into focus.
+Here advanced sensors, positioning, and strategy come into focus.
 From 10.000 up to 100.000 km the domain of long-range missiles starts.

 > 40,075 km is the circumference of the Earth at the equator.